How to limit water retention during menstruation?

 Does water retention cause weight gain?

-When you have water retention, it is normal to observe a slight weight gain.
-This is perfectly normal, so don't worry.
-Most of the time, it disappears when your period arrives or ends.
+When you have water retention, it's normal to experience a slight weight gain.
+This is completely normal, so don't worry.
+Most of the time, it disappears with the onset or end of menstruation.